Jagamantra/studio/README.md

     pnpm install
     ```
 3.  **Set up Firebase Environment Variables**:
-    *   Locate the `.env.example` file in the root of your project.
-This file serves as a template.
-    *   Create a new file named `.env.local` in the root of your project by copying `.env.example` or creating it from scratch.
+    *   A file named `.env` has been provided in the root of your project with placeholder values.
-        *   Using `.env.local` is crucial as it's ignored by Git by default (`.gitignore` should include it) and ensures your credentials are not committed.
+    *   You should copy this file to `.env.local` (if you prefer to keep `.env` as a template or for other environments). `.env.local` is ignored by Git by default and ensures your credentials are not committed.
+        ```bash
+        cp .env .env.local
+        ```
     *   Open your `.env.local` file.
-    *   You need to populate it with your Firebase project's configuration.
+    *   You **must** populate it with your Firebase project's configuration, replacing the placeholder values.
     *   **Where to find your Firebase config values**:
         1. Go to the [Firebase Console](https://console.firebase.google.com/).
         2. Select your Firebase project (or create one if you haven't).